diegopoza/blog/_posts/2016-08-18-securing-spring-boot-with-jwts.markdown

          }
      }

 One extra class that we need is the `AccountCredentials` class.
-This will be used to map our request on, when a `POST` call is made to our `/login` path`, it should contain the username and password as part of the body.
+This will be used to map our request data when a `POST` call is made to our `/login` path`, it should contain the username and password as part of the body.
 This is a simple _POJO_ which should just contain the fields that we want to retrieve from the request, along with getters and setters.

      public class AccountCredentials {